WheteThunger/MonumentFinder/README.md

 1. Run the `mf list <filter>` command to verify that your monument can be found.
 If you don't see it in the list, then the monument is not using the `monument_marker` prefab, so it needs to be updated in a map editor before proceeding.
 2. Once you determine the name of the monument, run the command `mf show <name>`.
 If the name has spaces, wrap the name in quotes.
 This command will show the monument name floating above the monument in-game.
 3. Go to the monument and run the command `mf closest`.
 This should display the monument name floating above it, with a bounding box around the monument.
 If this box contains the monument accurately, then you are done.
-4. If the bounding box is not accurate, add an entry into the config like the example in the configuration section, using the monument name from earlier, reload the plugin, and run the `mf closest` command again to visualize the changes.
+4. If the bounding box is not accurate, run the command `mf closest config` to automatically add an entry into the plugin config.
-5. Keep editing the values, reloading the plugin, and running that command until you are satisifed with the bounds.
+5. Configure the bounds in the plugin configuration, reload the plugin, and run `mf closest` to visualize the bounds.
+Repeat this process until you are satisifed with the bounds.
+Note: If the map developer made the monument marker cover the monument, or if they added a Prevent Building Sphere/Cube to the monument, then you can try the config options to auto detect the bounds from those.
+If neither of those are present, or if the bounds aren't suitable, then you can configure custom bounds.

 ### Example of accurate bounds

 Eventually it should look something like below.
-The +X, -X, +Z, and -Z guidelines indicate the directions of X and Z axes so that you make changes to the correct values.
+The +X, -X, +Z, and -Z guidelines indicate the directions of X and Z axes so that you make changes to the correct values if configuring custom bounds.

 ![](https://raw.githubusercontent.com/WheteThunger/MonumentFinder/master/Bounds.png)